|

 Mrs. White then informs us that on the Sabbath day after Christ died, the Passover day (Nisan 15) was observed:

 The body of Jesus was hastily placed in the tomb because of the near approach of the Sabbath, that the disciples might keep the day according to the commandment.
 The two Marys were the last at the sepulcher.
 This was a never-to-be-forgotten Sabbath to the sorrowing disciples, and also to the priests, rulers, scribes, and people.
-The passover was observed as it had been for centuries, while the antitypical Lamb, which it prefigured, had been slain by wicked hands, and lay in Joseph's tomb.4
+The Passover was observed as it had been for centuries, while the antitypical Lamb, which it prefigured, had been slain by wicked hands, and lay in Joseph's tomb.4

 Ellen White even goes so far as to give us the exact day of the Jewish Calendar upon which Christ died: